danielkkelly/iac/README.md

 The builctl.sh script has metadata as an array of JSON objects.
 Review that for all of the available modules and their configurations.
 Currently includes "base", "all", and "syslog-clients".
-Single modules (e.g. bastion) don't have entries but you could run them as shown above to run individual modules.
+Single modules (e.g. bastion) don't have entries but you could run them as shown above .

 # References